CommonEvaluationPlatform/CEP/README.md

 ```

 It is worth noting that the examples in `<CEP_ROOT>/software/baremetal` do not require the compilation of the all the cosimulation libraries, but as a result, will not have access to those support functions.

+When booting bare metal software, it is useful to not have to wait for the bootrom to load a linux-sized payload.
+When powering the FPGA board, a *fast-boot* can be enabled by holding BTN N on the VC707/VCU118 or BTN0 on the Arty100T.

 ### Booting Linux
 The CEP Arty100T/VC707/VCU118 builds has been verified to support a firemarshall-based linux build by following the default workload instructions [here](https://chipyard.readthedocs.io/en/latest/Prototyping/VCU118.html#running-linux-on-vcu118-designs).